HiLab-git/PyMIC_examples/seg_full_sup/2d_JSRT/README.md

 ## 3. Training and testing with other networks

 For the other networks, please replace `config/coplenet.cfg` by the corresponding configuration files during the training and prediction stages.
-See `config/***.cfg` for examples of other networks, such as UNet, CANet, UNet++, TransUNet and SwinUNet.
+See `config/***.cfg` for examples of other networks, such as UNet, CANet, AttentionUNet, UNet++, TransUNet and SwinUNet.